Interfaces that left the screen for the real world.

 Ramen Nagi in Palo Alto always has a queue.
 You order on a paper sheet, circling your way down a grid: broth, salt, oil, garlic, toppings, spice, noodle texture.
 The food is the draw.
 But the part that stayed with me was the sheet itself.

 Every ingredient carries a small drawing, so you don't have to read to choose.
 Anything with a traditional name shows its English alongside it.
 Kakuni, in brackets, pork belly.
 Tamago, Japan-style egg.
 And down each row sits a single dot marking the chef's recommendation.
 You can tick one box and take the whole recommended bowl, or follow the dots yourself while still seeing exactly what each one is.
-You get to trust the chef and still know what's in your bowl, which matters if something on the sheet is something you can't eat.
+You get to trust the chef and still know what's in your bowl, which matters if there's an ingredient you can't eat.

 One sheet handled language, trust, and dietary control at once, on paper, during the lunch rush.